ekke/ekkesQtCMakeLists/cmake_lists/README_CMakeLists.md

 ### CMakeLists
-From this folder you can download two different versions of CMakeLists.txt:
+From this folder you can download different versions of CMakeLists.txt.
+All variables set for ekke's QtWS Conference App.

-* CMakeLists.txt *with detailed Comments*
+* CMakeLists.txt (with detailed comments)
+* CMakeLists.txt.pdf (same as PDF)
-* CMakeLists_compact.txt *without comments*
+* CMakeLists_compact.txt (without comments)

 Learn more about ekke's CMakeLists.txt: